Global HR — 10 min

 Remote interviews have become the norm, even in situations where the job itself is on-site or hybrid.
 Many employers and hiring managers prefer to conduct first interviews virtually to save time and hassle.
 If you are applying for fully remote roles, you need to be able to communicate effectively during a remote interview to demonstrate that you can work effectively with your remote team members in the same context.

 It’s more important than ever to know how to ace a remote interview.
-Remote’s internal recruitment team has prepared five practical tactics to give you the best odds and help you land your dream remote job.
+Remote’s internal recruitment team has prepared six practical tips for a job interview to give you the best odds of landing your dream remote job.

 “When interviewing over Zoom, you’re not only worried about your responses to the questions but potentially instability when it comes to technology.
 You need to connect on time, you might be worried that your internet bandwidth won’t be enough, and sometimes you may need to use tools that you may not have used before.”

-To combat this, get comfortable with all the tools you’ll need for the interview ahead of time.
+To tackle this anxiety, get comfortable with all the tools you’ll need for the interview ahead of time.
 Scott Entwistle, a recruiter at Remote, suggests you work through a dry run at least ten minutes before your call to make sure you have time to sort through any tech hiccups:

 “I always recommend doing a test before an interview.
 Video platforms like Zoom, Whereby, Teams, and Google Meet all have their quirks, so the best way to test them is to invite a friend (or even yourself on a different device) to make sure you can successfully join a meeting.
 Don’t just check your connection.
 Make sure that your camera and microphone work to avoid further stress on call.”

-Your interviewer might ask you to use other things, like whiteboarding tools for assignments or sharing a presentation you’ve prepared for the role.
+Your interviewer might ask you to use other tools, like virtual whiteboards for an assignment or sharing a presentation you’ve prepared for the role.
 Read the interview instructions carefully and ask questions if needed so you can practice and be ready for whatever is required technically.

-If you’re concerned about your internet connection, do a trial video call with a friend or family member in the exact room where you will be taking the interview.
-You can also seek out quiet public places with good Wi-Fi, like a library, cafe, or a hotel lobby.
+If you’re concerned about your internet connection, do a trial video call with a friend or family member in the exact room where you’ll be taking the interview (you can even do a practice interview with them!).
+Another option is seeking out quiet public places with good Wi-Fi, like a library, cafe, or hotel lobby.

 Remember, there’s still a chance you could run into a problem during the interview.
-But with proper preparation, you’ll feel much more confident and assured in the moment.
-Take stock, stay calm, and try to triage the problem on the run.
+But with proper preparation, you’ll feel much more confident and assured at the moment.

 Before your interview, put some thought into your attire and setting.
-It might feel a bit ridiculous to show up to a Zoom interview from your living room in a suit jacket, but it’s still important to convey professionalism in your interview attire while remote.
+It might feel a bit ridiculous to show up to a Zoom interview from your living room in a suit jacket, but it’s important to convey professionalism through your choice of clothing and setup.

 A button-up shirt can send a message that you mean business.
 A top with an interesting print might help to convey your creativity or dynamism.
-A tidy knit pullover or a nice cotton shirt will demonstrate that you have considered your appearance during a remote interview.
-Remember that your interviewer is expecting professionalism even though you are not in a physical office.
+A tidy knit pullover or a nice cotton shirt will demonstrate that you’ve considered your appearance during a remote interview.
+Remember that your interviewer is expecting professionalism even though you aren’t in a physical office.

 Jobs in more traditional industries like finance or law might require more thoughtful planning.
-If you’re not sure how far you need to go with your attire, it won’t hurt to ask.
+If you’re not sure how far you need to go with your attire, it doesn’t hurt to ask.
 Check with your recruitment contact via email before the call.
-A question like this shows that you are committed with a strong attention to detail.
+A question like this shows that you pay close attention to detail and are committed to filling the role.

 “Check your surroundings — if they're not quite desirable, you can always use an artificial background to make things easier!”